Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Vehicles/Starships/Starship Expansion Bays/Telelith Matrix Hybrid.md

 # Telelith Matrix (HYBRID)

+**PCU**:: 10
-**PCU** 10; **Cost (in BP)** 8
+**Cost (in BP)**:: 8
 A _telelith matrix_ contains bizarre fibers that flex when they build up enough energy.
 When they do, they can hurl the connected starship through a temporary wormhole.
 A _telelith matrix_ takes 1 expansion bay, consumes 10 PCUs, and costs 8 Build Points.
 A _telelith matrix_ works only in starships of Large or smaller size.

 ### Telelith Gambit (STUNT)